Our Approach

 7

-What this test does not claim on its own
+What does this test not claim on its own?

 8

-How to read your report
+How should you read your report?

 9

-When individual consulting may help
+When can individual consulting help?